Ahmed-Elzayat112/Tic-Tac-Toe-React-app/README.md

 - Responsive design for various screen sizes.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Please ensure that your contributions adhere to the coding standards and follow the project's licensing.